rpeterson/sql-layer-adapter-doctrine-dbal/README.md

 # Configuring Symfony #

-Because this driver is bundled with Doctrine, it is not available in the driver menu and a tiny bit of reconfiguration is needed.
+Because this driver is not currently bundled with Doctrine, it is not available in the driver menu and a tiny bit of reconfiguration is needed.

 * Download Symfony standard without vendors.